openssl/tools/HOWTO-handle-security-issue.md

 planned and carried out promptly.
 This is determined by the highest severity issue currently raised:

--   For MODERATE severity issues, plan to merge the fixes as part of the next update release.
+-   For Moderate severity issues, plan to merge the fixes as part of the next update release.

--   For HIGH / CRITICAL severity issues, plan for an update release as immediately as possible (within 4 weeks after the issue have been raised)
+-   For High / Critical severity issues, plan for an update release as immediately as possible (within 4 weeks after the issue have been raised)